Writing nodes using C#

 VL translates .net events that conform to the .NET Core Event Pattern to Observables automatically.
 So you can simply use events in your code and then access them in VL via the Observable pattern.

-Here is an example of c# events without and with event arguments:
+Here is an example of C# events without and with event arguments:

 public class MyDataType